JBelthoff/poker.johnbelthoff.com/README.md

 This is a web project I started one day to see if I could re-create software to control a game of Texas Holdem Poker.

-The project is written using Microsoft ASP.NET in C# and relies on a port from C++ to C# of Cactus Kev's Poker Hand Evaluator.
+The project is written using Microsoft **ASP.NET** in **C#** and relies on a port from **C++** to **C#** of **Cactus Kev's Poker Hand Evaluator**.

-I don't know Cactus Kev and his original webpage is no longer on the web AFAIK, so I have included a [copy of Cactus Kev's original article]([/cactus-kev2.html](https://poker-calculator.johnbelthoff.com/cactus_kev)) for reference and convenience.
+I don't know Cactus Kev and his original webpage is no longer on the web (AFAIK), so I have included a [copy of Cactus Kev's original article](https://poker-calculator.johnbelthoff.com/cactus_kev) for reference and convenience.

 I have about 20–30 hours of real work into the program, and at this point the game plays with 9 players, changes dealer, calculates the winning hand, and displays the results.

-Certainly there is much more programming to be done to achieve a fully functional Texas Holdem Poker program, however I feel I have tackled the basics — the main meat of the challenge.
+Certainly there is much more programming to be done to achieve a fully functional Texas Holdem Poker program; however, I feel I have tackled the basics — the main meat — of the challenge.

 The rest should be rather simple and straightforward.